 In a competitive market things are going to move quicker.
 In the web design and development market that we are in we have to make changes to our website all the time in order to compete.
 We have redesigned our website twice this year.
 In a competitive market you should be looking to redesign your website at least once every 12-18 months.

 Less competitive markets can get away with 2-3 years per redesign, but having said that you will still need to make sure that your website is up to current standards.
-For example the mobilegeddon roll out by Google meant that non-responsive websites would be penalised in the search engines.
-If your website is getting peanilsed because it’s not responsive or your search engine optimisation isn’t very good then talk to our seo consultants, we can help.
+For example, the mobilegeddon roll out by Google meant that non-responsive websites would be penalised in the search engines.
+If your website is getting penalised because it’s not responsive or your search engine optimisation isn’t very good then talk to our seo consultants, we can help.

 A good rule of thumb is to check your competitors, if their sites are getting changed on the regular and look better than yours then you are probably going to need a redesign.
 If your competitors are old on the other hand you could still take this as an incentive to change your site up and become a leader in your industry through your website.

 As we mentioned above if your website doesn’t meet current browsing standards then it would be time for a redesign.
-Websites that don’t work on mobile devices (mobile responsive) are punished in the search engines, that means your visitors will see your competitors websites before yours if theirs works on phones.
+Websites that don’t work on mobile devices (mobile responsive) are punished in the search engines, which means your visitors will see your competitor’s websites before yours if theirs works on phones.

 One of our clients had a website that didn’t work on phones or any other mobile device and they were hovering around the 5th page on Google before we met them.

-After developing their website with the current standards and optimising their site through our SEO packages they hit the very first page, for a competitive keyword, this alone added at least £10,000 to their bottom line this year.
+After developing their website with the current standards and optimising their site through our SEO services they hit the very first page for many competitive keywords.

 Why don’t people redesign their websites?